zest-it logo

 The three hands on the colour wheel 'clock' indicate the three Primary colours.
 Red, Yellow, Blue.

-secondary colours
+secondary colours of the colour wheel

 Secondary Colours

-warm colours Warm Colours
+Warm Colours

 These are the warm colours of the spectrum from red through orange to yellow.
 You can use a small amount of a warm colour to warm the temperature of a cool colour and vice versa.
 The warm colours tend to come towards you, or feel closer to you, and come forward in a painting.

-cool colours Cool Colours
+Cool Colours

-The cool colours of the colour wheel tend to go away from you, or feel distant to you, and recede in a painting.
+The cool colours of the colour wheel tend to go away from you, or feel distant to you and recede in a painting.
 As with the warm colours, you can use a cool colour to change the temperature of a warm colour, just use it's opposite on the colour wheel.
+An aspect to be aware of is that, the colour within a painting can affect the viewer in many ways emotionally, psychologically and mentally.

-complimentary colours Complementary Colours
+Complementary Colours

-Complementary colours are opposite each other on the colour wheel, as shown by the hands on the colour wheel 'clock'.
-The same two colours that are opposite each other, when put side by side, contrast with each other.
-Complementary colours when mixed together produce a neutral or grey colour, sometimes with a leaning towards one colour.
-You can use a colours, complementary colour, to dull and darken the original colour instead of using black.
+Complementary colours are opposite each other on the colour wheel, as shown by the hands on the colour-wheel to the left.
+These same two colours that are opposite each other, when put side by side, contrast with each other, in the viewers eye they appear to give movement to the painting.

-All design and artwork © Jacqui Blackman.
+All design and artwork © Jacqui Blackman 1999.